skohub-io/skohub-blog/content/blog/2024-01-18-reconcile/index.md

 ![Matched values in OpenRefine column](./or7.png)

+## Further reads

+Christel Annemieke Romein, Andreas Wagner and Joris J. van Zundert published a tutorial about [building and deploying a classification schema using open standards and technology](https://doi.org/10.21825/dlh.85751).
+In this tutorial they make use of SKOS, SkoHub Vocabs and SkoHub Reconcile.
+We recommend having a look to see the use of SkoHub services in action.

 ## Next steps

 The services are currently in an `alpha` phase and ready for testing.